elastic/request-crypto/README.md

 ### Encryption Process (sender side)

+1. Randomly Generate a 32-bytes passphrase.
-1. Encrypt payload with a strong AES Key
+2. Encrypt payload with a strong AES using the passphrase
+3. Select Appropriate Public Key from a list of well-known keys (JWKS) based on `kid`.
-2. Use RSA Public key to encrypt the AES key
+4. Use RSA Public key to encrypt the AES key
 3. Send encrypted AES key, along with the payload in the request.

 ### Decryption Process (receiving side)

-1. Use RSA private key to decrypt header and parse AES Key
+1. Decrypt the AES Passphrase.
+  a.
+Parse encrypted key from request header.
+  b.
+Select correct Private key based on `kid` from the JWKS pairs.
+  c.
+Decrypt passphrase.
-2. Decrypt payload with AES Key
+2. Decrypt payload with decrypted AES passphrase.

 ### Why?